A Guide to Buying Refurbished Electronics

 How Buying Refurbished Benefits the Environment

-Refurbished products can last for years and work effectively.
+The best refurbished deals feature products that can last for years and work effectively.
 For most people, the capabilities of an older model of computer, smartphone, or tablet will still meet their everyday needs and then some.
-Buying refurbished electronics is a way to stay connected without adding to that ever-growing waste pile.
+Buying refurbished electronics online is a way to stay connected without adding to an ever-growing waste pile.

 Refurbished vs. New

 On top of the environmental impact of buying new, there are a few other disadvantages.
-First off, brand new electronics continue to grow more and more expensive.
-The main selling point of refurbished electronics distributors is that their capable products come at significantly lower price points than brand-new products.
+First off, brand-new electronics continue to grow more and more expensive.
+The main refurbished market is filled with capable products that come at significantly lower price points than brand-new ones.
 The older the product, the lower the price will be.

-Lower prices are a benefit for obvious reasons, but consider what would happen if your laptop or washing machine suddenly broke and you simply couldn't wait until there was room in your budget for a new one?
+Lower prices are a benefit for obvious reasons, but consider what would happen if your laptop or washing machine suddenly broke and you couldn't wait to save money for a new one.

-Then there's a simple need vs. want aspect.
+There's a simple need vs. want aspect.
 Frequently, when you buy a new device or appliance, you don’t need all of its updated, fancy features.
-If the primary function of your phone is professional, for example, then a nicer camera might not interest you (depending on your line of work, of course).
-But if you love the excitement of customizing and exploring the latest and greatest tech, refurbished is probably not for you—be prepared to pay a premium for your devices
+If the primary function of your phone is professional, for example, then a nicer camera might not benefit you (depending on your line of work, of course).
+But if you love the excitement of customizing and exploring the latest and greatest tech, be prepared to pay a premium for your devices

 How to Find the Best Refurbished Electronics

-Any electronic device can be refurbished well if given the proper care and if it’s not too damaged in the first place.
-How does an everyday person tell whether or not a listing is a scam?
+When looking to buy refurbished electronics online, how does an everyday person tell whether or not a listing is a scam?
 There are a few ways to do your due diligence:

 • Research the seller.
 Many third-party vendors have websites, user reviews, social media feeds, and more to help you determine their history and quality of work.